bonitasoft/bonita-doc/md/rta-mail-template.md

-# Use the RichTextArea widget to write mail with a HTML template
+# How to use the rich textarea widget in a mail template

 Using a leave request management process example, you will learn how to use a mail template in a form.